AISimonetta/Calculator/README.md

-# Calculator
+# | Calculator Project |

-This is the second project created for _nology Full Stack training course.
+-This is the second project created for _nology Full Stack training course.

 The aim of this project is to develop a working calculator using all the knowledge acquired till this point which includes :